Passport 1797 Francis II

 (Many thanks to Robert, for reading the handwritten text.
 I am still weak in reading such old text – Palaeography is difficult to master but Robert is a master!)

 Francis II, the last Holy Roman emperor (1792-1806) and, as Francis I, the first emperor of Austria (1804-35).
-Also reigned as King of Hungary (1792-1830) and King of Bohemia (1792-1836).
+He also reigned as King of Hungary (1792-1830) and King of Bohemia (1792-1836).
 Involved in the wars of the French Revolution and in the Napoleonic Wars.
 After the extension of French control over western Germany and the reorganization of the German states by Napoleon Bonaparte in 1803, Francis consolidated his power in Austria, Hungary, Bohemia, and northern Italy and proclaimed himself emperor of Austria in 1804.
 Two years later he formally dissolved the old Holy Roman Empire.
 As emperor of Austria, Francis gave Prince Klemens von Metternich almost complete control of foreign affairs after 1809 and devoted himself to the internal administration of the empire.
 The marriage of his daughter Marie Louise to Napoleon in 1810 earned three peaceful years in which Francis revived Austrian strength for the campaign that would bring about Napoleon’s downfall.
 By the Congress of Vienna in 1815, Francis recovered most of the territory Austria had lost.
+Passport 1797 Francis II

 Francis had married four times; firstly, in 1788, to Elisabeth of Württemberg; secondly, in 1790, to Maria Teresa of the Two Sicilies; thirdly, in 1808, to Maria Ludovica of Austria-Este; and fourthly, in 1816, to Caroline Charlotte Auguste of Bavaria.
-He died 1835 (age 67) in Vienna due to a sudden fever.
+He died in 1835 (age 67) in Vienna due to a sudden fever.

 Friedrich Earl of Solms-Laubach